Octopus underwater with text world octopus day

 Animal Awareness Days

-Celebrate World Octopus Day with us!
-Learn about these beautiful, intelligent marine creatures — and find out what you can do to help them.
+This World Octopus Day, learn about these magnificent, many-armed marine creatures, and find out what you can do to help them.

-• Why do we celebrate World Octopus Day?: The World Octopus Day celebration draws attention to the beauty, intelligence, and sentience of these wonderful marine creatures.
-But it’s also a chance to highlight the threats octopuses face — including cruel octopus farming and marine pollution — along with octopus conservation initiatives.
+The day draws attention to the beauty, intelligence, and sentience of octopuses.
+It’s also a chance to highlight the threats octopuses face, including octopus farming and marine pollution.

 Threats to octopuses

-While octopuses are not considered endangered, they face a number of threats in the wild.
+While octopuses are not considered endangered, they face a number of threats.

 Overfishing

-Octopus are targeted by fishers across the world as a source of meat and for the aquarium trade.
-This has led to unsustainable fishing practices and the use of destructive fishing gear.
+Octopuses are targeted by fishers across the world as a source of meat and for use in the aquarium trade.
+This has led to unsustainable and, sometimes, illegal fishing practices, and the use of destructive fishing methods.

 Octopus farming